va loan network white logo

 What are VA Loans?

-A VA loan is a financing option backed by the U.S. Department of Veterans Affairs that helps qualifying veterans, active-duty service members, and certain surviving spouses become homeowners.
+A VA loan is a financing option backed by the U.S. Department of Veterans Affairs that helps qualifying Veterans, active-duty service members, and certain surviving spouses become homeowners.
 Because these loans are guaranteed by the VA, buyers can often secure a mortgage without making a down payment, conserving their personal savings.

 Moreover, VA loans don’t require private mortgage insurance, lowering overall monthly costs.
 They also provide generally favorable interest rates and flexible credit criteria, making homeownership more accessible.
 These advantages apply to a variety of residential properties, as long as the borrower plans to occupy the home as their primary residence.